Lanceback/Lanceback/README.md

 My current projects include:

 A tank game I made years ago.
-It was made in blender game engine, which is no longer around so I have recreated it in Godot Game Engine.
+It was made in blender game engine, which is no longer around.
+So I have recreated it in Godot Game Engine.
 Making that first game sparked an interested in game development that has lasted till now.
 It's not an amazing game, but tank games always seem to have an audience.